ralphcasipe1/ralphcasipe1/README.md

 I have a huge passion towards enterprise software architectures and software testing.

-### 🌱 Goals 2021
+### 🌱 Goals in 2021
-- Write contents about my journy as a problem solver in software industries.
+- Write contents about my journey as a problem solver in software industries.
 - Start my own podcast.
 - Write a blog in my personal website.
 - Capitalizing remote work by traveling while working.